-Offices of administration, extension, and resident staff, an auditorium seating approximately 500 persons, staff and student lounges, classrooms, and laboratories are located there.
+Offices of administration, extension, and resident staff, an auditorium seating about 500 persons, staff and student lounges, classrooms, and laboratories are located there.
 Each of the seven departments of instruction has its particular section of offices and classrooms.

-A wing to the northeast of the main building, which may be entered from the ground floor of the main building, includes the departments of Child Development and Family Relationships, Home Economics Education, and the Homemaking Apartments.
+A wing to the northeast of the main building, and entered from it on the ground floor, includes the departments of Child Development and Family Relationships, Home Economics Education, and the Homemaking Apartments.